 Tons of interesting little morsels have been uncovered in the first developer preview of Android P, and there are probably a few more surprises waiting to be found.
 Bug reporting can now be added to the list of improved areas.
 As before, you can report a bug from the developer options settings menu or with the power button shortcut if you enable it.
 Now, you should be able to view reports you've made via the Files app on your Pixel phone.
 Read More

 The System UI Tuner has never really been a feature for the masses.
 It was a way of hiding experimental features from the majority of users — you had to long press the quick settings cog to activate it — while still letting the more inquisitive of us play around if we wished.
 In the early Oreo developer previews there were quite a few interesting things in there, but by DP3 it was reduced to just a couple of status bar and DND settings.
-In Android P, it appears to have been removed entirely.
 Read More

 Adaptive brightness has long been a feature of Android smartphones.
 It uses an ambient light sensor, usually placed above the display, to measure the amount of light in the environment and change the brightness of the screen to best suit the conditions.
 It's often noticeable when changes occur, particularly right after you unlock your device, but now the quick settings brightness slider moves in tandem to further demonstrate this.
 Read More

 If the design of the iPhone X is notcha cup of tea (sorry), a slew of incoming copy-cat designs from Android OEMs is sure to get your blood boiling.
 Google's opinion on this is unknown, but it knows Android devices with notches are on their way and appreciates the need to accommodate such hardware designs with its next OS version.

 Android P will support screen cutouts natively, with APIs to manage how content is displayed on panels with various bites taken out of them.
 The system will manage status bar height so that it matches any notch, allowing app content to be separated out easily.
 Read More